akscipy/Schoolcoin/README.md

 Schoolcoin Token

 # Purpose
-Test token based on ERC20 standard for visibility on school activities.
+POC of token based on ERC20 standard for visibility on school activities.
 A decentralised global currency based on the Ethereum blockchain.

 # White Paper